-The net cash inflow of £23 million for change in Group's holdings in 2012 was in respect of the dilution of M&G's holdings in PPM South Africa resulting in a - reclassification from a subsidiary to an associate. - Structural borrowings of sharehoolder-financed operations exclude borrowings to support short-term fixed income securities programmes, non-recourse borrowings of investment subsidiaries of shareholder-financed operations and other borrowings of shareholder-financed operations.
-Cash flows in respect of the contract of t $these\,borrowings\,are\,included\,within\,cash\,flows\,from\,operating\,activities.$ - Interest paid on structural borrowings of with-profits operations relate solely to the £100 million 8.5 per cent undated subordinated guaranteed bonds, which contribute to the solvency base of the Scottish Amicable Insurance Fund (SAIF), a ring-fenced sub-fund of the PAC with-profits fund.
-Cash flows in respect of other borrowings of with-profits funds, which principally relate to consolidated investment funds, are included within cash flows from operating activities.
+(iii) The acquisition of Thanachart Life and the related distribution agreements in 2013 resulted in a net cash outflow of £396 million.
+The acquisition of REALIC in 2012, resulted in a net cash outflow of £224 million and a further cash payment of £9 million in 2013.
+See note DI for further details.
+The net cash inflow of £23 million for change in Group's holdings in 2012 was in respect of the dilution of M&G's holdings in PPM South Africa resulting in a reclassification from a subsidiary to an associate.

+Structural borrowings of shareholder-financed operations exclude borrowings to support short-term fixed income securities programmes, non-recourse (iv) borrowings of investment subsidiaries of shareholder-financed operations and other borrowings of shareholder-financed operations.
+Cash flows in respect of these borrowings are included within cash flows from operating activities.

+Interest paid on structural borrowings of with profits operations relate solely to the £100 million 8.5 per cent undated subordinated guaranteed bonds, which contribute to the solvency base of the Scottish Amicable Insurance Fund (SAIF), a ring-fenced sub-fund of the PAC with-profits fund.
+Cash flows in respect of (V) other borrowings of with-profits funds, which principally relate to consolidated investment funds, are included within cash flows from operating activities.